-Physical: Any form of physical violence, intimidating behaviour, theft or the intentional damage of possessions.
-This includes hitting, kicking and pushing.
+Any form of physical violence, intimidating behaviour, theft, or the intentional damage of possessions.
+This includes hitting, kicking, and pushing.

-Emotional: Excluding, tormenting, ridiculing, humiliation, setting people up and spreading rumours.
+Excluding, tormenting, ridiculing, humiliating, setting people up and spreading rumors.

-Online: Online bullying is an increasingly common form of bullying behaviour that takes place using electronic technology.
+Online bullying is an increasingly common form of bullying behaviour that takes place using electronic technology.
 It includes using devices and equipment such as mobile phones, computers, and tablets as well as communication tools including social media sites, text messages, chat, and websites.
-This can can include spreading rumours about someone, or posting nasty or embarrassing messages, images, photographs or videos.
+This can include spreading rumors about someone or posting nasty or embarrassing messages, images, photographs, or videos.

 Children and young people do not always ask directly for help or talk about their concerns openly.

 When bullying is involved, they may feel - or have been made to feel - that they are partly to blame or think that something bad will happen if they tell an adult.